Ornithophobia

 Ornithophobia is the abnormal and irrational fear of birds, as well as a type of specific phobia.
 The term may also refer to strong dislike of birds.
-People with Ornithophobia are often afraid of specific types of birds, for example chickens, ducks, and/or pest birds in grain-producing areas.
+People with ornithophobia are often afraid of specific types of birds, for example chickens, ducks, and/or pest birds in grain-producing areas.

 The prefix ornitho- signifies "of or pertaining to birds", from Ancient Greek ὄρνις (órnis, "bird").

-Notable people

-American rapper Eminem says he is afraid of owls.
-English footballer David Beckham and American actress Scarlett Johansson also have ornithophobia.
-Other people with the fear have included: